MBRRACE-UK perinatal mortality surveillance

 Data sources: MBRRACE-UK, PDS, ONS, NRS, PHS, NIMATS, States of Guernsey, States of Jersey.

-Description of Figure 6: Dumbbell charts showing stillbirth and neonatal mortality rates by babies' ethnicity and level of socio-economic deprivation, for babies born in the UK between 2020 and 2022.
+Description of Figure 6: Dumbbell charts showing stillbirth and neonatal mortality rates by babies' ethnicity and level of socio-economic deprivation, for babies born in the UK between 2021 and 2023.
 Deprivation is shown by quintile, and the most deprived quintile is compared to the least deprived quintile.
-Bubble sizes are proportionate to the percentage of births to mother's living in each deprivation quintile, by ethnicity.
+Bubble sizes are proportionate to the percentage of births to mothers living in each deprivation quintile, by ethnicity.
 The smallest bubble represents the smallest proportion of births.
 Rates for babies of Black ethnicity are aggregated due to the small number of deaths of babies of Black Caribbean and Other Black ethnicities.
 Stillbirths are shown as rates per 1,000 total births.
 Neonatal deaths are shown as rates per 1,000 live births.
-Terminations of pregnancy and births at less than 24 completed weeks’ gestational age are excluded.
+Births at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.

 6. Causes of perinatal death